-- Population served: Mendocino county residents, in particular those that are of a cultural group that experiences disparities in behavioral health services.
-These can include cultural groups based on ethnicity, age, gender identity, or other cultural identities. - Services Provided: Improve the format of the Cultural Diversity Committee (CDC) Meetings utilizing Key Informant input from cultural leaders in the community.
+- 1. Population served: Mendocino county residents, in particular those that are of a cultural group that experiences disparities in behavioral health services.
+These can include cultural groups based on ethnicity, age, gender identity, or other cultural identities. - 2.
+Services Provided: Improve the format of the Cultural Diversity Committee (CDC) Meetings utilizing Key Informant input from cultural leaders in the community.
 Test and practice strategies suggested by Key Informants and collect feedback from meeting participants about the success of strategies.
-Conduct at least three trainings per year on reducing disparities and promoting equity in behavioral health
+Conduct at least three trainings per year on reducing disparities and promoting equity in behavioral health services in Mendocino County.
+Provide a stipend for individuals providing information and education based on their lived experience in Mendocino County.
+Include discussion and consideration of the immigrant and refugee experience and it's relation to trauma.

-- services in Mendocino County.
-Provide a stipend for individuals providing information and education based on their lived experience in Mendocino County. - 3.
-Program Goals: Improve attendance and participation by the community in CDC meetings by making them more relevant to consumers.
+- 3. Program Goals: Improve attendance and participation by the community in CDC meetings by making them more relevant to consumers.
 Identify an increased number of strategies to improve equity in behavioral health services.
 Identify increased opportunities to train behavioral health providers in community informed and evidence-based culturally responsive practices. - 4.
 Program Evaluation Methods: The program staff will conduct evaluation activities that meet the PEI requirements.
 The program will provide the County with data on the number of trainings completed, the number of committee meetings held, the number of Key Informant interviews conducted, the number of attendees at trainings/meetings, the results of satisfaction surveys completed following trainings/meetings, the number of stipends for cultural experts/cultural brokers, and the demographic composition of training participants.